pstadler1990/es_vm/README.md

 When `push`ing, make sure the `return` the number of pushed values from the function, i.e. when pushing 4 values onto the stack using the `e_api_stack_push()` functions, `return 4`.
 It is important to use the right `return` value, otherwise the virtual machine will fail after the call operation.

+`push`ing more than a single value will result in an automatically `array` conversion after the `call` statement!